Close Menu

 For example, the medical record will state that you cannot follow instructions or finish tasks.
 It might also state your physical limits create dysthymia symptoms.
 Your treatment records are the most important evidence of your medical condition.
 Therefore, you need treatment and records from a doctor and counselor to prove your RFC.

-If you don’t have health insurance, then go to the free and low cost mental health sources on this website.
+If you don’t have health insurance, then review our list of free and low cost mental health sources.
 You can find the treatment you need and you can afford it too.

 WHAT WE DO TO HELP YOU WIN SSD BENEFITS FOR DYSTHYMIA